gwalkey/SSRS_Subscriptions/README.md

-# Create SSRS Reporting Services Subscriptions from Powershell
+# Create and List SSRS Reporting Services Subscriptions from Powershell
 Create and List SSRS Reporting Services Subscriptions from Powershell

 Based on Code from Jasmin Mistry